daniel-greening/terraform-alertlogic-automatic-deployment/README.md

 # terraform-alertlogic-automatic-deployment
-Terraform module for creating a manaul mode deployment
+Terraform module for creating a automatic mode deployment